JoshuaLampert/KernelInterpolation.jl/docs/src/pdes.md

 we are restricted to specialized time integration methods, which can handle DAEs.
 We recommend using the `Rodas5` method, which is a Rosenbrock method for stiff DAEs.
 See also the [documentation of OrdinaryDiffEq.jl](https://docs.sciml.ai/DiffEqDocs/latest/tutorials/dae_example/) for more information.

-In KernelInterpolation.jl, you can use the constructor [`Semidiscretization`](@ref) in a very similar way as [`SpatialDiscretization`](@ref), but with the additional initial condition.
+In KernelInterpolation.jl, you can use the constructor of a [`Semidiscretization`](@ref) in a very similar way as [`SpatialDiscretization`](@ref), but with the additional initial condition.
 This can be turned into an `ODEProblem` object from the OrdinaryDiffEq.jl ecosystem by calling [`semidiscretize`](@ref).
 The resulting `ODEProblem` can then be solved by calling the [`solve`](https://docs.sciml.ai/DiffEqDocs/latest/basics/common_solver_opts/) function from OrdinaryDiffEq.jl.
 The resulting object is an
-`ODESolution` object, which can be transferred to a [`TemporalInterpolation`](@ref) by passing it to its constructor.
+`ODESolution` object, which can be transferred to a [`TemporalInterpolation`](@ref) by calling `TemporalInterpolation` on it.
 This object acts similarly to an [`Interpolation`](@ref), but has an additional time argument, e.g., `itp = titp(1.0)` gives an interpolation object `itp` from a temporal interpolation `titp` at time `t = 1.0`.
-For a complete example of a time-dependent PDE, see the, e.g., [example of the heat equation](https://github.com/JoshuaLampert/KernelInterpolation.jl/blob/main/examples/PDEs/heat_2d_basic.jl).
+For a complete example of a time-dependent PDE, see, e.g., [an example of the heat equation](https://github.com/JoshuaLampert/KernelInterpolation.jl/blob/main/examples/PDEs/heat_2d_basic.jl).
-KernelInterpolation.jl provides some callbacks that are can be passed to `solve` in order to call them during the time integration process, which can be used to monitor the solution or to save it to a file.
+KernelInterpolation.jl provides some callbacks that are can be passed to `solve` in order to call them during the time integration process.
+These can be used to monitor the solution or to save it to a file.
 To date, these are [`AliveCallback`](@ref), [`SaveSolutionCallback`](@ref), and [`SummaryCallback`](@ref).